- Code ECON3102

-2. understand how to use different macroeconomic models to evaluate macreconomic activity;
+- display thorough understanding of different macroeconomic models to evaluate macroeconomic activity;

-3. be familiar with the main computational models used in Australia to forecast economic economic activity, and how they are used to evaluate policy proposals;
+- prove familiarity with the main computational models used in Australia to forecast economic activity, and how they are used to evaluate policy proposals;

-4. know how to report macroeconomic policy analysis in a coherent way with clear explanations of the economic intuition;
+- exhibit detailed knowledge of how to report macroeconomic policy analysis in a coherent way with clear explanations of the economic intuition.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 130 hours in total over the semester consisting of lectures, tutorials and private study time.

 See Class Summary